Workday/prism-python/README.md

 # Prism-Python

-Python client library for interacting with Workday’s Prism API.
+Python client library  and command line interface (CLI) for interacting with Workday’s Prism API.

 ## Install
-You may install the latest version by cloning this repositiory from GitHub and using `pip` to install from the local directory:
+You may install the latest version by cloning this repository from GitHub and using `pip` to install from the local directory:

 ```bash